majumdersneha17/Anti-Money-Laundering-using-MySQL-Power-BI/README.md

 ### Contributions 🤝
 This is a personal project.

-## Powe BI Project Link --> https://tinyurl.com/37yxc4cb
+## Power BI Project Link --> https://tinyurl.com/37yxc4cb